Ana-Mares/3DMP/Final Project - Spring Car/README.md

 	h. mention of the mechanism's author/creator (very important!!!)

-There is a link where you can learn how to make a readme look like a readme: https://www.makeareadme.com/ Good to do: (MENTION AT THE PRESENTATION ANY EXTRA WORK)
+There is a link where you can learn how to make a readme look like a readme: https://www.makeareadme.com/ Good to do: (MENTION AT THE PRESENTATION ANY EXTRA WORK) <br>
-	● Create the model having in mind that it needs to be 3D printed.
+	● Create the model having in mind that it needs to be 3D printed.(extra points) <br>
-(extra points)
 	● Be creative! (extra points) <br><br>
 	This final week I made the final changes and touch-ups, I made and re-made the joints and animations, making sure that the design would function as correctly as I could.
 I also did this huge README file that I am quite proud of.